-Additional partnerships that will ensure the most successful outcomes for participants are highly recommended.
-Applicants are encouraged to be innovative and explore partnerships that have the greatest potential to enhance service provision and employment opportunities under current conditions.
 Applicants must demonstrate that strong relationships already exist or are in the process of being established.
-Applicants are required to submit partnership agreement letters from each of the required program partners.
+Applicants are required to submit partnership agreement letters from all partners.
 See section V.C.3 Partnership Letters for more information on submitting partnership agreement letters.